mara/mara-mondrian/README.md

 ## Running Saiku

-From within a Mara project, include [.scripts/mondrian-server.mk] in your project Makefile (as for example in [https://github.com/mara/mara-example-project-1/blob/master/Makefile](https://github.com/mara/mara-example-project-1/blob/master/Makefile)).
+From within a project, include [.scripts/mondrian-server.mk](https://github.com/mara/mara-mondrian/tree/master/.scripts/mondrian-server.mk) in your project Makefile (as for example in [https://github.com/mara/mara-example-project-1/blob/master/Makefile](https://github.com/mara/mara-example-project-1/blob/master/Makefile)).

-Then running `make run-mondrian-server` will start Saiku and the XMLA server on port 8080:
+Running `make setup-mondrian-server` will create the required `mondrian-server.properties` file.
+And then running `make run-mondrian-server` will start Saiku and the XMLA server on port 8080:

 ![Saiku](docs/saiku.png)